 All customer data collected using the software are stored in a single secure data center; data do not “float” around in the cloud.

 Surveys may be distributed in numerous ways: via email, a web link, or off-line mobile app.
 Surveys may require a password or other authentication by the respondent.

 2. Data collected during normal business transactions (unrelated to the software)

 For the www.qualtrics.com site: Qualtrics collects and analyzes aggregate information of visitors, including the domain name, visited surveys, referring URLs, and other publicly available information.
 We use this information to help improve our website and services, and to customize the content of our pages for each individual customer.
-Cookies may be used to customize content delivered to website visitors.
+Cookies may be used to deliver customized content to website visitors.
 No personal data are collected when browsing this site.

 Qualtrics does not sell or make available specific information about our customers or their clients except as requested by a valid court order or otherwise required by law.
 We maintain a database of user information which is used only for internal purposes such as technical support, marketing-related activities, and to notify customers of changes or enhancements to the services.
 Qualtrics uses secure services for online credit card payment transactions, and does not record or store credit card information on its site or servers.

 For this section, customers are end-users with valid Qualtrics accounts.
 Customers own and control all information input into the Qualtrics software or generated on behalf of customers in connection with the Services (“Data”).
 Depending on how the Customer chooses to use the software, Data may include personal information.
 Customers manage all Data, as well as the users who create, manage, distribute, or report the Data.